-Villeneuve was a delegate to the Democratic National Convention in 2012 for Barack Obama and an organizing fellow for the Progressive Change Campaign Committee in 2013.
-He is a delegate to the 2016 Democratic National Convention for Bernie Sanders.
+Villeneuve was a delegate to the Democratic National Convention in 2012 for Barack Obama, an organizing fellow for the Progressive Change Campaign Committee in 2013, and a delegate to the 2016 Democratic National Convention for Bernie Sanders.

 At Redmond High School, Villeneuve was instrumental in helping to form the Eastside Liberal Students group, which he led as President during his senior year.
 Villeneuve was also a member of Redmond High School DECA, an active chapter of the national business and marketing association, where he served on the Executive Board as the Technology officer (2003-2004) and Public Relations officer (2004-2005).